LG Wing: Hardware

 The LG Wing is powered by the Qualcomm Snapdragon 765G and Adreno 620 GPU.
 It has 128 or 256 GB of UFS internal storage, paired with 8 GB of LPDDR4X RAM.
 MicroSD card expansion is supported through a hybrid dual-SIM slot, up to 2 TB.

 The main display is shared with the Velvet and V60 ThinQ, a 6.8" FHD+ P-OLED with a 41:18 aspect ratio, and the secondary display is a 3.9" G-OLED with an 31:27 aspect ratio.
 The main display also features an under-screen optical fingerprint scanner.
 The battery capacity is 4000 mAh, and can be recharged wired over USB-C at up to 25 W (Quick Charge 4.0+) or wirelessly via Qi at up to 13 W.

 Camera

 The camera array is located in the corner with a rectangular protrusion housing three cameras.
 The rear cameras are similar to the V60's, with identical 64 MP wide and 13 MP ultrawide sensors.
 The third camera is an additional 12 MP ultrawide sensor which is used for the digital camera gimbal.
-The front-facing camera is concealed by a motorized pop-up mechanism, and uses a 32 MP sensor.
+The front-facing camera is concealed by a motorised pop-up mechanism, and uses a 32 MP sensor.

+Software

+The LG Wing runs on Android 10 and uses LG's UX 9.